How to tell if an e-mail is a scam

 Some e-mails are designed to capture, or steal, a user's login credentials for a particular website.
-These e-mails often include a request for a user to submit some sort of personal information or login credentials via e-mail to access or verify an issue with their account.
-If an e-mail you receive asks for any of this information, be wary as it can be a sign of a scam.
+These e-mails often include a request for a user to submit some sort of personal information or login credentials via e-mail or a link provided in the e-mail.
+If an e-mail you receive asks for any of this information, be wary as it may be a phishing (scam).

 Addressed to a username

 Writers of fraudulent e-mail have varying degrees of information about the recipient, sometimes none aside from their e-mail address and username.
 Legitimate companies generally start an e-mail by addressing the recipient by their full name.
-Many times point of a scam e-mails is to gain personal information about the user, so it may use something more generic, like "Dear Sir" or "Dear Madam."
+Often, the point of a scam e-mails is to gain personal information about the user, so it may use something more generic, like "Dear Sir" or "Dear Madam."